Supernova neutrino fluxes in HALO-1kT, Super-Kamiokande, and JUNO: Hypotheses and method

 In HALO detector, supernova neutrinos interacting in \SI{1}{\kilo\ton} of lead produce neutrons captured by \tsup{3}He proportional counters.
 The signal is given by two classes of events: 1-neutron events (1n) and 2-neutron events (2n), given by a combination of both CC and NC interactions:

-The kinematical thresholds, weighted over the isotopic abundances, are \SI{7.61}{\mega \electronvolt} (\SI{10.47}{\mega\electronvolt}) for NC (CC) 1n events and \SI{14.64}{\mega \electronvolt} (\SI{18.53}{\mega\electronvolt}) for NC (CC) 2n events.
+The kinematical thresholds, weighted over the isotopic abundances, are \SI{7.61}{\mega \electronvolt} (10.47 \si{\mega\electronvolt}) for NC (CC) 1n events and \SI{14.64}{\mega \electronvolt} (\SI{18.53}{\mega\electronvolt}) for NC (CC) 2n events.
 The 1n and 2n neutrino- nucleus cross-sections assumed in this work are the ones provided by Engel et.\ al \cite{Engel:2002hg}.
 In principle, the theoretical calculation describes just the isotope \tsup{208}Pb but we apply it to lead in general.
 In fact, this is the only reference in the literature providing the 1n and 2n partial cross sections.
 Hopefully, the uncertainties affecting these quantities will be reduced to some 10\%, thanks to direct measurements on mini-HALO detector at ORNL.
 The values are interpolated outside the tabulated ranges: $(10-95 )$ \si{\mega\electronvolt} for 1n events and $(25 -95)$ \si{\mega\electronvolt} for 2n events.
 The results show no significant dependency over the implemented interpolation method.

 We assume 100\% detection efficiency, a perfect reconstruction of the two classes of events, as well as an error-free cross-section.
 This is done as a proof of principle, to assess the impact HALO can theoretically have among other perfect detectors.
 In fact, it is worth mentioning that, dealing with supernova neutrinos, the limiting factor is rather the statistics than the detector response (see e.g.\ Ref.\ \cite{Abi:2020lpk}).
-The number of expected 1n and 2n events for the two models are reported in Table \ref{tab:eve}.
+It is worth mentioning that the current \SI{79}{\ton} version of HALO has a measured single-neutron detection efficiency of about 28\% on average.
+This value is expected to increase up to about 50\% in the \SI{1}{\kilo\ton} version.\footnote{C.J.\ Virtue, private communication.} The number of expected 1n and 2n events for the two models are reported in Table \ref{tab:eve}.